adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 ### Conditional types

-The _recursive_ conditional types are our second nice thing.
-So far, we had [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) already at our disposal.
+Since [TypeScript 2.8](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html) we have [conditional types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) at our disposal.
 Let's explore them a bit.

 A simple example of this would be (re)creating the `NonNullable` type.
 This will remove `null` or `undefined` from types:

     type NonNullable<T> = T extends null | undefined ? never : T;

 As the name implies, you can think of conditional types like an `if` statement.
-If the condition is true, resolve to this type, if not, the second one.
+If the condition is true, resolve to the first type, if not, the second one.
 If the expression is not that familiar, you can have a quick look at the [conditional operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).

-We check to see if the generic type matches null or undefined and:
+In the example above, we check to see if the generic type matches null or undefined and:

 - if true -> we return `never`
 - if false -> we return the generic type itself

-Never is a built in type representing values that are never observed.
-In our case removing undefined or null:
+In TypeScript, `never` is a built-in type representing values that are _never_ observed.
+In our case, it removes undefined or null:

     // string
     type OnlyString = NonNullable<string | null>;